todd-roberts/HWPBA/README.md

 ## Limitations
 - The system is designed for parts-based animation, not vertex-based animation.
-- Currently scaling within the animations themselves is not suppported.
+- Currently, scaling within the animations themselves is not suppported.
 That will be added in v2.
 - File-backed Scripts are required to bring in scripted public assets.
-If you cannot or don't want to enable File-backed Scripts in your world, you can download PartsBasedAnimationSystem.ts from this repo directly and put it in your world's scripts directory.
+If you cannot or don't want to enable File-backed Scripts in your world, you can download [the typescript file](https://raw.githubusercontent.com/todd-roberts/HWPBA/main/PartsBasedAnimationSystem.ts) and put it in your world's scripts directory.

 ## Having trouble?